-Regulatory agencies require extensive testing for human safety, including cancer, of each pesticide before market approval.
+Regulatory agencies require extensive testing for human safety, including cancer, of each pesticide before approving it for use.

 Cancer is an increasingly common disease due in large part to aging, changing lifestyles and improved diagnostics.
 Scientists have identified modifiable risk factors, such as smoking, alcohol, unhealthy diet, obesity, insufficient physical activity and infections as contributing to the risk of certain cancers.
 Regulatory agencies require extensive testing for human safety, including cancer, of each pesticide.